GiancarloZ/Congress-Votes-App/src/notes.md

         -dispatch loading, and adding members
             -this then checks the database for those records, anything new gets updated in the DB, rest is left alone becuase its same.

+If device is undefined or null in person, the JavaScript interpreter will throw an error.
+With the optional chaining operator, you can write: const deviceName = person?.device?.name;
+If deviceName is undefined, the deviceName will be null.
+Thus, by using optional chaining if the property in the object isn’t present, you don’t have to handle it explicitly.
+Optional chaining is here to rescue you.